 - On May 29, we announced a new Practice Reopening Support Program (PRSP).
-This program is dedicated to helping Member Dentists offset costs associated with reopening.
-To learn more about the program, and find out what’s needed to ensure you are enrolled, sign in to your account and read Mark Mitchke’s blog post: Practice Reopening Support Program.
+This program was dedicated to helping Member Dentists offset costs associated with reopening.
+To learn more about the program, sign in to your account and read Mark Mitchke’s blog post: Practice Reopening Support Program.

 Interim Policies and Guidance During the COVID-19 Pandemic

 This is an unprecedented time for both Member Dentists and patients covered by Delta Dental of Washington (DDWA).
 As practices plan to re-open and dentists continue to treat urgent and emergency conditions, we’ve put together a list of interim policies and guidance to help answer your questions and expedite claim processing.
 In addition to these policies and procedures, we expect there will be situations in the months ahead where more policy exceptions may be made to adjust for ongoing changes in dentistry.
 We are committed to working with you and addressing extraordinary circumstances as they arise.
 Read more.

 On March 20, we announced the Delta Dental of Washington (DDWA) Independent Dental Practice Reimbursement Advance Program (RAP) and the DDWA Independent Dental Practice Assistance Fund (PAF).
 These programs provide financial support to Member Dentists during the COVID-19 crisis, and we accepted applications for both programs through April 15.